 If you are a foreign national wanting to study in the UK but you are subject to immigration control, you must first apply for a UK Student Visa.
 If you want to study in the UK for a period longer than six months, you must apply for a Tier 4 Student Visa.
 In this case, the Home Office apply a points-based-system to assess your eligibility.

 You can apply as an adult student under Tier 4 (General) of the points-based system if you are coming to the UK for your post-16 education.
 To apply you will need 40 points.
 You must score 30 points by providing a confirmation of acceptance of studies from an approved education provider.
 A further 10 points are scored with maintenance funds.

 If your application is successful, you will generally be permitted to remain in the UK for the full length of your course for a short time after.
 After this stage, you will need to leave the UK unless you have applied to extend your stay or switch to another immigration category.

 IAS is dedicated to helping you achieve your goal of studying in the UK.
 Our expert lawyers can help you assess the best UK study option for you.
 We will liaise with your prospective university/institution; arranging your sponsorship and relevant documents.
 We will also check all your identity and educational documents to ensure that they are sufficient.

 One of our lawyers will work with you on your application for a Study Visa, completing each section to a high standard before submission.
 If you are concerned that you do not meet any of the requirements, we can work with you to resolve your issues.

 Our services also include maintaining contact with the Home Office until a decision is reached.
-Get in touch with us now to speak with one of our immigration lawyers about your Study Visa application options.
+Get in touch with us now on 0333 363 8577 or make an enquiry online to speak with one of our immigration lawyers about your Study Visa application options.